 Their extra help is needed to keep this invasive plant, Phragmites, from taking over Georgian Bay shorelines and developing into large monocultures that threaten the habitat for so many creatures, and can ruin your access to the shoreline.
 Look and learn a little a bit about these students in these parts of Georgian Bay below:

-Are you interested in learning more or joining a community cut?
+Are you interested in learning more?
 Email Brooke at firstname.lastname@example.org.

 Students main duties will be to: